santhosh-tekuri/logflow/README.md

 - logflow reads this annotation only when pod is deployed
 - so any changes to this annotation, after poid is deployed are not reflected in logflow

+if a pod has annotation `logflow.io/ignore`, then its logs are not exported.

 ## Performance

 As per my tests, for 10k messages per second logflow takes 3 to 5% cpu, where as fluentd takes